DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 Cold-hearted approach.
 If one would disregard sentiments,
-Rinne's idea is the most rational one from point of view their survival.
+Rinne's idea was the most rational one from point of view their survival.
 But...

 "..."